 Repetitive tasks are automated across both systems:

-Firms that effectively integrate digital tools have reported a 13% boost in productivity—largely due to these kinds of automations.
+📊 Key Stat: Firms that effectively integrate digital tools have reported a 13% boost in productivity—largely due to automated workflows spanning CRM and marketing systems.

 Here's the uncomfortable truth: Most CRM consultants don't understand marketing, and most marketing agencies don't understand CRM.
 You need a partner who speaks both languages fluently.